pratham-p/my-quick-links/SECURITY.md

 ## Disclosure Policy
 We aim to respond to all valid security reports within a reasonable timeframe.
-Once a fix or mitigation is available, it will be released through an updated version of the extension on the Chrome Web Store.
+Once a fix or mitigation is available, it will be released through an updated version of the extension on the Chrome/Edge Web Store.

 ---